Esh98/Variant-Calling-using-freebayes-and-Annotation/README.md

 ### Setting up

 For this section we are going to need to copy over some reference data required for annotation.
-Start an interactive session and move into `var-calling` directory.
+Start an interactive session and move into **Variant-Calling-using-freebayes-and-Annotation/** directory.
 Then copy over the required data.

 ```
-$ srun --pty -p bcworkshop --qos=cbcworkshop --mem=20G -c 4 bash
+$ srun --pty -p mcbstudent --qos=mcbstudent --mem=20G bash
-$ cd ~/var-calling

-$ cp /UCHC/PublicShare/VariantWorkshop/reference/dbsnp.138.chr20.vcf.gz* \
+$ cp /UCHC/PublicShare/VariantWorkshop/reference/reference_chr20.vcf.gz* ./02_reference_data/
-~/var-calling/reference_data/

 ```

-Let's also create a new directory for the results of our annotation steps:
+Let's also create a new directory for the results of our annotation steps called **07_annotation/** if not created for you:

 ```
-$ mkdir ~/var-calling/results/annotation
+$ mkdir 07_annotation
 ```